-You can create a test either from Useberry (since you’ve uploaded your prototype there) either right from the plugin.
+You can create a test either from Useberry (since you’ve uploaded your prototype there) or right from the plugin.

 Selecting the plugin option, you can choose between 5 types of tests (Single Task, Multiple Tasks, Open Analytics, First Click & 5 Second Test) and create it without leaving Adobe XD.